AndrewJBateman/javascript-load-csvfile/README.md

-# Javascript Load VSV File
+# Javascript Load CSV File

-Code to learn to load a CSV file and manipulate its data.
+Code to learn to load a Comma Separated Values (CSV) file and manipulate its data.
 This is part of a Udemy Machine Learning course.
 The aim of the course is to understand the mathematics and programming techniques that are used in the most common Machine Learning algorithms.

 **\* Note: to open web links in a new window use: _ctrl+click on link_**